 #3 How Do I Create Mocha Report?

-To get a detailed report of the test results, you should first install testomat.io Reporter in the repository.
-To do this, copy and paste the following command into CMD:
+To obtain a comprehensive report of the test results, you need to first install the testomat.io Reporter in the repository.
+To accomplish this, copy and paste the following command into your command prompt (CMD):

-As a result, you will have access to a real-time status report before the test run is completed.
-If something goes wrong, you can view the execution trace, analyze test scenarios, and examine the attachments to clearly understand the problem.
+Once completed, you’ll gain access to a real-time status report even before the test run finishes.
+In case of any issues, you can review the execution trace, analyze test scenarios, and examine attachments to pinpoint the problem accurately.

-Once testing is complete, a link to the full report will be generated, which can be shared with stakeholders as needed.
+Once testing is completed, a link to the comprehensive report will be generated to be shared with stakeholders if there is a need.

 Running Mocha Tests On CI\CD